Draylar/vanilla-hammers/README.md

 # Vanilla Hammers

-Vanilla Hammers is a 1.14 Fabric mod that adds 13 special hammers to the game, all designed around vanilla materials.
+Vanilla Hammers is a Fabric mod that adds special hammers to the game.
+They make mining easier!

 ## Installation